 If you compare, make certain that all folks subscribe to the Workmanship Standards that I initiated!

 You want to do it yourself!
-Bruce has compiled installation examples over the years and will be presenting them here as he can get them reformatted.
+I have compiled installation examples over the years and will be presenting them here as I can get them reformatted.
 CLICK HERE to see them.

 How do I pay for Mr. DCC's services?

 I have a PayPal account.
 The easiest and quickest method is for you to make payment that way.
 You can use a PayPal balance or any major credit card through PayPal.
 PayPal checks are NOT a good idea.
 Just like a paper check, nothing happens until the check clears, but PayPal takes their percentage out of the transaction, so we both loose!